-Fiscal hosting, often referred to as fiscal sponsorship outside the Open Collective context, is when an organization holds funds on behalf of smaller projects (which we call initiatives) and often also provides administrative services such as financial oversight and management.
+Fiscal hosting, often referred to as fiscal sponsorship outside the Open Collective context, is when an organization holds funds on behalf of smaller projects (which we call initiatives or collectives) and often also provides administrative services such as financial oversight and management.

-Since OCF is a 501(c)(3) nonprofit organization, hosted initiatives, through their contractual relationship with us, are also able to receive tax-deductible contributions without receiving their own independent 501(c)(3) organizations (which can be a time- and resource-consuming process).
+Since OCF is a 501(c)(3) nonprofit organization, our hosted initiatives (through a contractual relationship), are also able to receive tax-deductible contributions without obtaining their own independent 501(c)(3) status - which can be a time- and resource-consuming process).

 “Fiscal sponsorship” and “fiscal hosting” mean exactly the same thing.